terrytosh/HF-Image-Encryption/README.md

 can be seen by (base) changing to (env_name), where 'env_name' is what you named the environment when creating it with the above commands.
 Now in the newly created environment, use the pip install commands outlined below to install necessary Python libraries.
-You will need to switch into this envrionment in your desired IDE as well.
+You will need to switch into this environment in your desired IDE as well.

 ## Requirements: